Shane-Patrick-Roach/java-fundamentals/README.md

 - Added Linter that loads in a file to be lintered and checks for syntax errors
 - Added tests to check a file with no errors, one error, few errors, and many errors.

+### Lab 6: Composition and Inheritence
+---

+- Added new project with restaurants and reviews.